 Detailed information about these courses can be found at this website or in the Study Handbook of the Wageningen University.

-The thesis topics for MSc students at the Animal Nutrition Group vary considerably and can cover a whole range of animal species, research techniques and disciplines of animal nutrition.
-Most of our students take part in our research projects and their theses contribute significantly to project results.
-We are open for your suggestions to create a palatable and challenging in-depth MSc thesis.
-We have an weekly open question hour (Wednesday 12.00-13.00), during which you can discuss optional thesis topics with the MSc thesis coordinator, Dr. Nikkie van der Wielen.
-Please, sent an e-mail to email@example.com to inform her about your visit to the Thesis topic question hour.
+The thesis and research practice topics for MSc students at the Animal Nutrition Group vary considerably and can cover a whole range of animal species, research techniques and disciplines of animal nutrition.
+Most of our students take part in our research projects and their work contributes significantly to project results.
+We are open for your suggestions to create a palatable and challenging in-depth MSc thesis or research practice.

-All available MSc thesis subjects can be consulted via the MSc thesis coordinator Dr. Nikkie van der Wielen.
-This consultation should be done at least 6 months in advance to ensure the actual start date of the research.
-During this meeting you will discuss the research you are interested in and next steps in the organisation of the thesis.
-Agreements made between you and your supervisor(s) regarding the subject and organisation of the research are documented in the Thesis Agreement.
-You are responsible to ensure that a signed contract is developed and handed in at the ANU secretariat.
+All available MSc thesis or research practice subjects can be consulted via one of the MSc thesis coordinators.
+After completing the intake form, a consultation meeting will be scheduled with you by the MSc thesis coordinator.
+During this meeting, you will discuss the research you are interested in and next steps in the organisation of the thesis.
+The process of finding a thesis or research practice topic should start at least 6 months in advance to ensure the actual start date of the research.
+Agreements made between you and your supervisor(s) regarding the subject and organisation of the research are documented in the Thesis Agreement or Research Practice Learning Agreement.
+You are responsible to ensure that a signed agreement is developed and handed in at the ANU secretariat.

-In the case you want to perform a thesis study at the industry or abroad, you follow the same procedure described above.
+In the case you want to perform research in collaboration industry or abroad, you follow the same procedure described above.
 Do not contact industrial companies or foreign universities on your own initiative!

 For your and our convenience, use the following the check-list